anniezoyinlee/anniezoyinlee.github.io/GA-Projects/Project_1_Simon_Game/README.md

 * Blocks change colors in every level
 * Player can choose difficulties
 * Sequence changes in each level, not repeats and adds on from the previous level
-* The game would congrate the player with different words when a level is completed
+* The game would congrats the player with different words when a level is completed

 ### Unfixed Issues
 * In smaller screens after player clicks on color blocks the effect to change back the color has delay.